fmb-app/fmb/README.md

  ### Public
  * favicon.png: our favicon
  * index.html: the main index file.
 This is where the app entry point is defined.

+## How to setup
+ * Clone the repo from Github.
+ * Run `npm install` from the root directory of the project to install necessary Node dependencies.
+ * Set up a MongoDB server and save the MONGO_DB_URI to a `.env` file in the project directory.
+ * Generate API keys for Google Places API, Trafiklab v3 and save them in the `.env` file.
+ * Deploy to Heroku or other hosting service.